 I started to name today’s post, “Hijacked” because this post started out with one topic and it kind of morphed into something else.
 You’ll see what I mean in a sec.

 This past Christmas I decided to use it in the upstairs family room, instead.
+(View that post here: The Upstairs Family Room Decorated for Christmas.
 I know you can’t tell, but it’s decorated with clear, etched glass orbs, crystal-like garland and a crystal/beaded snowflake on top.
 Well, the squeaky wheels started turning and I thought, hey, wouldn’t a feather tree be cute decorated for Valentine’s Day?
 Hold that thought.

 Last Thursday I posted this Valentine’s Day table setting.
 (Click link to view.)

 The centerpiece included hearts I covered with sheet music (tutorial can be found HERE) and pink glass hearts I found on eBay.
 A dearheart mentioned in the comments on the tablescape post that the pink hearts were also available at Jo-Ann’s.
 I was planning to reuse these pink hearts on the feather tree, but with this new development another idea popped into my fuzzy little brain.
 Off to Jo-Ann’s, I did go.